andreasAabo/DAT250_lab/dat250-expass1.md

 git version 2.25.1
 ```

 As to validating that my IDE is working, I made sure that my IDE of choice, IntelliJ, was running the latest version (IntelliJ IDEA 2021.2.1).
-Made sure the licens for students was still going.
+Made sure the license for students was still going.
 And made a small fizz-buzz java program to make sure everything worked as expected.

 ---

 <h3> Technical problems encountered with the Heroku platform </h3>

 The only issue I experienced, came from me not reading the tutorial well enough.
-I copy-pasted the code in "Use a database" section into Main.java, not realising that the code shown in the tutorial already existing within Main.java.
+I copy-pasted the code in "Use a database" section into Main.java, not realizing that the code shown in the tutorial already existing within Main.java.
 Resolved it by removing the code I added.

 ---

 <h3>  Pending issues with this assignment  </h3>

-I belive i managed to solve everything.
+I believe I managed to solve everything.